RedEye Security Centre

 In addition to off-site backups, RedEye uses the S3 Versioning feature that keeps versions of all files so that any malicious or accidental deletion or modification to files can be reverted.
 All data stored in AWS and Azure is encrypted at-rest.

-In order for RedEye to maintain its agreed SLAs, Disaster Recovery Rehearsals are performed by the Operations Team on a monthly basis to ensure that all automation scripts are functional and procedures work in the event of a disaster.
+In order for RedEye to maintain its agreed SLAs, Disaster Recovery Rehearsals are performed by the Operations Team on a monthly basis to ensure all automation scripts are functional and procedures work in the event of a disaster.

 Security by Design